-I am running this series preparation for my 2015 Botswana digital photography workshop.
+I am running this series in preparation for my 2016 Botswana/South Africa digital photography workshop.

 Check out my Beauty of Botswana gallery to see my favorite photographs from my two previous trips to this wildlife wonderland.